 Interactive PowerPoint Games

-For Microsoft schools, these games are a perfect way to practice treble clef note names.
+For Microsoft schools, these games are a fun way to practice treble clef note names.
 The interactive PowerPoint games give students immediate feedback.
-They are perfect for centers or stations, individual, or group practice.
+They are perfect for centers or stations and individual or group practice.

 This simple printable resource is very versatile and may be extended through several lessons.
 You may use it in the following ways.